 Horse Racing in Indiana is big business.
 It is one of the most popular sports to bet on, not just in Indiana, but across the whole of the US.

-There are two major horse racing tracks Indiana.
+There are two major horse racing tracks in Indiana.
 The first being Harrah’s Hoosier Park, located in Anderson, and the other is the Indiana Grand (previously known as Indiana Downs), located just outside Indianapolis in Shelbyville.
-Each of these tracks is relatively new to the horse racing industry.
+Each of these horse racing venues is relatively new to the racing industry.
 Still, they have developed into state-of-the-art facilities, which are well supported by horsemen and Indiana horse racing enthusiasts.

 The Indiana Grand Racing and Casino venue are in Shelbyville, Indiana.
 The IND racing track and casino are about 25 miles southeast of Indianapolis and is accessible off Exit 109 on I-74.
 The Indiana Grand gaming hall is the closest one to any other Indianapolis casino.

 The Grand features a horse racing track, an off-track betting facility, and one of the biggest casinos you will find in Indiana – over 230,000 square feet of gaming space to be more specific.
 Indiana horse race tracks are one of the most popular ways to get involved in racing across the state.

 Indiana Grand Racing and Casino have been in operation since 2009.
 The facility was initially named Indiana Downs and the Indiana Live!
 Casino.
 It was rebranded to Indiana Grand in 2012 and then was acquired by Caesars Entertainment in 2018.
 It is one of the best horse racing tracks available in Indiana.

 Indiana Grand is one of the only places in the Hoosier State that offers live thoroughbred and quarter horse racing.
 The Indiana race track hosts live racing seven months of the year.